torproject/onionbalance/docs/v2/in-depth.rst

 Reliability:

-Contrarily to traditional load balancers, the OnionBalance daemon does not receive and forward traffic.
+Contrarily to traditional load balancers, the Onionbalance daemon does not receive and forward traffic.
 As such, ``obhostX`` does not need to be in proximity to ``torhostX`` and can be run from any location on the Internet.
 Failure of ``obhostX`` will not affect the service as long as either one